Should you name a trust as a life insurance beneficiary?

 Pros of listing a trust as your life insurance beneficiary

+When it comes to beneficiary designation, listing a trust as a beneficiary might be preferred by some.
 When you list a trust as your life insurance beneficiary, you’re able to maneuver around probate, estate tax (depending on your unique financial situation — make sure you’re consulting a CPA), and you’re able to control how your wealth is used, or when it’s given to your kids.

 A trust helps you to sidestep probate